gesistsa/oolong/README.md

 ### Word intrusion test

 `newsgroup_stm` is an example topic model trained with the data `newsgroup5` using the `stm` package.
-Currently, this package supports structural topic models / correlated topic models from `stm` and Warp LDA models from `text2vec`.
+Currently, this package supports structural topic models / correlated topic models from `stm`, Warp LDA models from `text2vec` and LDA/CTM models from `topicmodels`.

 ``` r
 library(oolong)